 Job Market Paper: The Impact of Withdrawal Penalties on Retirement Savings

-(with Victoria Bryant)
+(submitted, with Victoria Bryant)

 Tax-benefited retirement accounts have features designed to encourage retirement savings, including a penalty for withdrawing before age 59.5.
 Account holders also face a penalty for failing to take required minimum withdrawals after age 72.
 Using a bunching analysis, we estimate that these penalties cause more than 17% of traditional IRA holders to change their withdrawal timing each year, shifting close to $60 billion of distributions annually.
 We estimate a dynamic life-cycle model and run counterfactual policy analysis to analyze the effect of changing these penalties.
 For both penalties, we find alternative combinations of age threshold and penalty rate that lead to increased average welfare and lifetime tax remittances: increasing the age threshold while simultaneously lowering the penalty rate for penalty-free withdrawals, and increasing the age threshold for required withdrawals while leaving the penalty rate unchanged.